CDCgov/MaRS/docs/index.md

 11. During incubation re-vortex the stock SPB.

-12. After incubation, while keeping the plate still on the magnet, transfer 105 μl of supernatant - which now contains the library DNA - to new wells. _If desired, up to 125 μl of supernatant can be transferred_
+12. After incubation, while keeping the plate still on the magnet, transfer 105 uL of supernatant - which now contains the library DNA - to new wells. _If desired, up to 125 uL of supernatant can be transferred_

-13. Remove the plate from the magnet and add 12.6 μl of stock SPB solution to the supernatant.
-If volume other than 105 μl was used, then maintain a bead ratio of 0.12x
+13. Remove the plate from the magnet and add 12.6 uL of stock SPB solution to the supernatant.
+If volume other than 105 uL was used, then maintain a bead ratio of 0.12x

-14. With multichannel pipette set to 100 μl, gently pipet 10 times to mix.
+14. With multichannel pipette set to 100 uL, gently pipet 10 times to mix.

 15. Incubate at room temperature for 5 minutes.

 16. Place on magnet for 3-5 minutes (or until beads form a tight pellet and supernatant clears).

-17. With multichannel pipette set to 200 μl, remove and discard supernatant (DNA is now bound to the beads).
+17. With multichannel pipette set to 200 uL, remove and discard supernatant (DNA is now bound to the beads).

 18. With the Library amplification plate on the magnetic stand, perform steps 19-21 below **twice (for a total of two washes)**:

-19. **Add 170 μl of fresh 80% ethanol.
+19. **Add 170 uL of fresh 80% ethanol.
 (DO NOT add directly to the bead, and DO NOT mix)**

 20. **Incubate the plate on the magnetic stand for 30 seconds.**